Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Akshay Jagdale - Jefferies LLC

 Okay.
 And just one last one for you, Jim.
 I don't want you to steal any thunder from your Analyst Day here, but one of the things we hear about from investors is sort of trying to better evaluate more frequently, I guess, the value of your specialty portfolio.
-And I know we've had discussions with Ilene about the challenges that are positive (55:51) sort of breaking that out financially in terms of separating the costs.
+And I know we've had discussions with Ilene about the challenges that are posed as sort of breaking that out financially in terms of separating the costs.

 So my question to you is just more broader.
 I mean, do you think – I mean, the stock's been really well under Ilene's leadership, no doubt about that.
 But do you think the market is fairly valuing the specialty portfolio you have today and the opportunity going forward?
 Just high level what do you think?
 Thanks.

 James D. Gray - Ingredion, Inc.